rayraycodes/rails-accessibility-testing/GUIDES/system_specs_for_accessibility.md

 require 'rails_helper'

-RSpec.describe 'Home Page Accessibility', type: :system do it 'passes accessibility checks' do
+RSpec.describe 'Home Page Accessibility', type: :system do it 'runs accessibility checks on the home page' do
     visit root_path
-    # ✅ Checks run automatically!
+    # ✅ Comprehensive accessibility checks run automatically after this test!
+    # The test will fail if any accessibility issues are found
   end
 end
 ```